30519 - EUROPEAN AND INTERNATIONAL INFORMATION LAW AND DATA ECONOMY

 Go to class group/s: 25

-- Identify the main legal challenges arising from digital technologies in IP, data, and information law and illustrate the ways to tackle those legal challenges.
+- identify and address the main legal issues arising from digital technologies in information law, competition law and IP.

 - Face-to-face lectures